Healthdirect Free Australian health advice you can count on.

 • find a suitable path

-• locate doors and steps
+• locate elevators, doors and steps

 • lead owners to key destinations, such as their place of work, school or university, bus stop or train station, shops and sports facilities

-These highly trained dogs are chosen for their good temperament and are suitable for anyone from children of school age to seniors.
-Guide dogs provide constant companionship and can help combat loneliness and depression.
+These highly-trained dogs are chosen for their good temperament.
+They are suitable for anyone from children of school age to seniors.
+Guide dogs can also be trained in Australia to assist people from non-English speaking backgrounds.

 What training do guide dogs get?